Annual Collins-Bramham Public Folklore Workshop

 Folklorists Bill Ivey and Tim Lloyd recently visited the WKU Folk Studies department as part of the Collins-Bramham Lecture Series.
 Bill Ivey was the director of the Country Music Foundation for many years.
 He served as chairman of the National Endowment for the Arts from 1998 to 2001.
 Tim Lloyd has served as the executive director of the American Folklore Society for over 10 years.
-Ivey and Lloyd discussed country music, the American Folklore Society, and the future of folklore as a discipline.
+Ivey and Lloyd spoke about the American Folklore Society, and the future of folklore as a discipline.

 4th Annual Workshop